EventStore/documentation/docs/clients/grpc/projections/README.md

 </xode-block>
 </xode-group>

-Enabling a projection that does not exists results in an error:
+You can only enable an existing projection.
+When you try to enable a non-existing projection, you'll get an error:

 <xode-group>
 <xode-block title="C#">